ospf2fullstack/Obsidian/Not-Public/Building Information Collection.md

 - Visualize BIM data quicker with fewer human hours involved
 - Lower the cost of entry for the initial ingestion cycle when onboarding a new client site.
 - Optimized for low touch collection, reducing the needs for clearances, training, tethering, and so much more that goes into being authorized to enter a space.
+- Integrate with information management platforms
+  - A good example of this would be with NetBox.
+If a survey crew captures a site with B12 patch port in a room, NetBox api should tell our system that B12 feeds back to the main distribution frame in building B on rack #1, U3-U5 with switch Meraki 225-48P last managed by Technician #1.
+    - It should also be able to highlight a path going back to that location in a digital twin, following the visible conduit and "generating" a path through the non-visible conduit.
+    - This provided information should also calculate the anticipated length of the runs, if not calculated in the switch or cable management platform (netbox).
+- Auto calculate identified objects by groups. # of exit signs, # of visible fire extinguishers, # of fire strobes, # of suppressions etc... for building compliance and planning.
+These items should be visible, therefore, automatically collected using traditional photo/video.

 ---